huggingface/hub-docs/docs/hub/enterprise-hub-gating-group-collections.md

     />
 </div>

 By default, access to the repos in the collection is automatically granted to the user when requesting it.
 This is referred to as **automatic approval**.
-In this mode, any user can access your repos once they’ve shared their personal information with you.
+In this mode, any user can access your repos once they’ve shared their contact information with you.

 <div class="flex justify-center" style="max-width: 750px">
     <img